electronCS/2048/README.md

 # 2048

 My implementation of the game 2048 using p5.js.
+Use wasd to play.

 https://gabrielecirulli.github.io/2048/